-Required placement test scores (see Admissions and Placement chapter) or enrollment in corequisite developmental course(s).
+Required placement test scores (see Admissions and Placement chapter) or enrollment in or successful completion of a corequisite English course for all courses unless otherwise noted.

 MUSC 1103 Music Appreciation 3 cr.
 Sem: F/S 3 Lec.
 Hrs./week

 Designed for the student who has little or no formal music training or experience, this course appeals to all students who are interested in acquiring an understanding and appreciation of the relationships between music and culture as well as of the development of society.
 Students learn to appreciate music through an introduction to the major composers and to analyze the relationships between music and culture.